mcuntz/mcplot/docs/source/index.rst

 :class:`~mcplot.class_mcplot.mcPlot` with your own method if you want completely different command line arguments.
 Or you can extend the existing arguments using the `parents`_ keyword to Python's :class:`argpase.ArgumentParser`.
-For the latter, you simply create an :class:`~argpase.ArgumentParser` with the extra arguments you want and then parse it to :class:`~mcplot.class_mcplot.mcPlot` with the **parents** keyword:
+For the latter, you create an :class:`~argpase.ArgumentParser` with the extra arguments you want and then parse it to :class:`~mcplot.class_mcplot.mcPlot` with the **parents** keyword: